-As a former analyst in a private equity fund, I understand that these questions are something that can be better understood mathematically through a spreadsheet using a financial model.
-Let us recall what we have learned from our secondary school teachers as we explore this Math problem together.
+As a former analyst in a private equity fund, I understand that these questions are something that can be better understood mathematically using a financial model.

 John is 35 years old this year, and he is earning a modest income that puts him inside the 7% tax bracket.
-He wants to maximise the tax savings by utilising his SRS account, putting in the maximum $15,300 for tax relief.
+He wants to maximise his personal income tax relief by utilising his SRS account, putting in the maximum $15,300 for tax relief.
 He intends to withdraw his SRS account over 10 years past his retirement age.
 He thinks that he can make a 7% return on his investments by investing in a balanced portfolios made of equities and bond unit trusts.
 Would topping up his SRS account now make him better off financially, assuming that the income tax rates will not change?

 Moving ahead to secondary school math (yes I am cheating), the above Primary 6 Problem Sum can roughly be explained in the form of dependent and independent variables.

-The independent variables, or the values x, y, z in the above formula, is fairly simple.
+The independent variables, or the values x, y, z in the above formula, are fairly simple.
 These will be things like John's

 For the purpose of making this analysis simpler, we will assume that figures like the $15,300 committed in SRS, income tax rates are fixed numbers (or a, b, c in the above formula).

-The dependent variable, or the outcome that we are trying to model, is to see if John is better off topping up or not topping up the SRS account.
-To ensure that an apple to apple comparison is made, let us assume that John is only willing to commit $15,300 of pre-tax savings to invest.
+To ensure that an apples for apples comparison is made, let us assume that John is only willing to commit $15,300 of pre-tax savings to invest.

 Fleshing out the workings for the dependent variable:

-For H, Do note that since John would likely have put in a huge sum of money in SRS, and given that it compounds at 7%, his portfolio would have grown to $1.14 million by the time he reaches the statutory retirement age of 62 years old.
+For H, do note that since John is likely to have put a huge sum of money in SRS, and given that it compounds at 7%, his portfolio would have grown to $1.14 million by the time he reaches the statutory retirement age of 62 years old.
 Even though only 50% of the amount withdrawn from the SRS account is taxable, the sheer size of John's portfolio means that he will be taxed.

 When John is 62 years old, his SRS account will grow to $1.14 million.
 Net of income tax, John will have a yearly cashflow of around $159,000 liquidating his SRS account over 10 years.